 This week we will discuss different ways of investigating values; conceptual, empirical and technical.
 You will make your own plan for value research.

 This week will discuss 'the values hierarchy', a tool for translating values into design requirements.
 We will then discuss how to deal with value conflicts.

 Week 4 and 5: Integration assignment

-The aim of this course is to put Design for Values into one's own working practice.
-Therefore, the assignments in this course invite professionals to bring in their own case, and apply the tools and course materials provided to those cases.
+The aim of this course is to embed Design for Values into one's own working practice.
+Therefore, the assignments in this course invite professionals to bring in their own cases and apply the tools and course materials provided to those cases.

 Feedback will be provided by the teachers on selected assignments with the aim of deepening understanding of the theory as well as improving its application.